-Why is NC State University implementing a new time tracking and leave system?
+Why did NC State University implement a new time and leave tracking system?

-WolfTime will be our new electronic timekeeping system and leave tracking system.
-NC State is moving to this new system to be compliant with pay laws governed under the Fair Labor Standards Act (FLSA).
-This will ensure more accurate pay for non-exempt employees (those who are eligible to earn overtime and currently track their time on paper timesheets).
-The new leave system is a much more robust system that will be able to track every type of leave available to SHRA (Subject to Human Resources Act) and EHRA (Exempt from the Human Resources Act) employees.
+WolfTime is our new electronic timekeeping and leave tracking system.
+NC State moved to this new system to be compliant with pay laws governed by the Fair Labor Standards Act (FLSA).
+This ensures more accurate pay for non-exempt employees (those who are eligible to earn overtime and previously tracked their time on paper timesheets).
+WolfTime is a much more robust system that will be able to track every type of leave available to SHRA (Subject to Human Resources Act) and EHRA (Exempt from the Human Resources Act) employees.

-Will WolfTime work for timekeeping and tracking leave time?
+Does WolfTime work for timekeeping and tracking leave time

 Is NC State University changing its paid time-off policy?